dpsrv/dpsrv/README.md

 ```

 At this point you may need to go to `Settings > Privacy & Security`, scroll down and Allow updates by Oracle.
 > I have not figured out yet how to do this from the shell.
+Ideas?

 ### Vagrant
 > Used to download os images for VirtualBox.